by Ashley Dodson

 Yoga’s focus on strength training and flexibility is an incredible benefit to your body.
 The postures are meant to strengthen your body from the inside out, so you don’t just look good, you feel good, too.
 Each of the yoga poses is built to reinforce the muscles around the spine, the very center of your body, which is the core from which everything else operates.
 When the core is working properly, posture is improved, thus alleviating back, shoulder, and neck pain.

-The digestive system gets back on track when the stretching in yoga is coupled with a healthy, organic diet, which can relieve constipation, irritable bowl syndrome (IBS), and acid reflux.
+The digestive system gets back on track when the stretching in yoga is coupled with a healthy, organic diet, which can relieve constipation, irritable bowel syndrome (IBS), and acid reflux.
 Another one of the benefits of yoga is that stretching and holding postures also causes muscles to lengthen, which gives the body a longer, leaner look.

 How does power yoga build muscle?